corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

     ```bash
     java -jar pkitool.jar --config-file pki-generation.conf
     ```
-    This will produce the following set of files: <mark>Are these acronyms below described anywhere?</mark>
+    This will produce the following set of files:
-    * "key-stores/corda-identity-manager-keys.jks` - Contains the key pairs for the Identity Manager service which are used for signing CSRs and CRRs
+    * `key-stores/corda-identity-manager-keys.jks` - Contains the key pairs for the Identity Manager service which are used for signing Certificate Signing Requests (CSRs) and Certificate Revocation Requests (CRRs)
     * `key-stores/corda-network-map-keys.jks` - Contains the key pairs for the Network Map service which are used for signing the Network Map and Network Parameters
-    * `trust-stores/network-root-truststore.jks` - Contains the network root certificate and the TLS CRL signer certificate which are used by nodes to verify that responses from other participants on the network are valid.
+    * `trust-stores/network-root-truststore.jks` - Contains the network root certificate and the TLS CRL signer certificate which are used by nodes to verify that responses from other participants on the network are valid

 If you run the PKI tool with the first example config, a further set of CRL files will be created.
 Although these files are not required to get a basic network up and running, additional functionalities such as certificate revocation support (CRS), will be available for you to use when required.